 The ACR Committee on Training and Workforce is pleased to present the Virtual Rheumatology Practicum for Pediatric Rheumatology Fellows (ViP - Pediatric).
 This series began on July 13, 2021 and runs each Tuesday and Friday through August 6.
-ViP is designed for first-year fellows in training enrolled in pediatric fellowship programs.
+ViP is designed for first-year fellows in training enrolled in adult fellowship programs.
 View the ViP program schedule for the schedule of topics, learning objectives, and materials to read in advance.

 Watch ViP - Pediatric Playlist